Learning Center / Billing and payments / Best practices for creating an instant bill

 This protects you from scope creep and enables you to be transparent and open about the conversation of any services that may be out of scope with your client’s agreements.

-We have provided a short section below that you can add to your terms templates.
+We have provided a short section below that you can add to your terms templates, which covers:

 Please ensure that you consult your legal contact to review your terms templates before sending to your clients.